 - Information about the building: year built, square footage, construction type, number of units, number of floors, etc.

 Once you have bids in hand, you’ll want to compare the coverage and pricing.
 Cost is important, but so is adequate protection.
-Some things to look for include the following:
+Some items to look for when comparing coverage and cost include the following: Insurance Carrier Rating

-- Insurance carrier rating.
-This rating assesses the ability of a carrier to pay its financial obligations (e.g., claims).
+This rating assesses the ability of a carrier to pay its financial obligations, such as claims.
 The broker should provide this information.
-You can also find it online.
+You also can review such ratings online.

-- Exclusions.
-What losses are excluded by the policy?
+Determine which losses are excluded by the policy.
 You’ll want a policy that includes Special Form Coverage, rather than Basic or Broad Form Coverage.
-Special Form Coverage includes all perils except for those specifically excluded, while the other two only cover those perils that are listed.
+Special Form Coverage includes all perils except for those specifically excluded, while the other two only cover perils that are listed.

-- Valuation method.
 How does the policy establish the value of insured property in a loss?
-Actual cash value (ACV) pays claims based on the depreciated value of an asset, while replacement cost value (RCV) means that the claim will repair or replace the damaged property without deducting depreciation.
-(Hint: Go for replacement cost coverage.)
+Actual cash value (ACV) pays claims based on the depreciated value of an asset, while replacement cost value (RCV) means the claim will repair or replace the damaged property without deducting depreciation.
+In most cases, you’ll want replacement cost coverage.)